trebisky/orangepi/inter_kyu/README.md

 lo and behold it all just works!

-So, we have here code that demonstrates using timer interrupts on the Allwinner H3 usin the ARM GIC.
+So, we have here code that demonstrates using timer interrupts on the Allwinner H3 using the ARM GIC.

 This will be a useful stepping stone towards getting Kyu running on the Orange Pi.